buraglio/draft-nb-6man-getv6apr/draft-nb-6man-getv6apr.md

 ## Operating system differences

 # Example Code
-A working implementation of address pair enumeration, testing, and active probing called [GETAPR] can be found on GitHub here.
+A working implementation of address pair enumeration, testing, and active probing called written in Python [GETAPR] can be found on GitHub here.

+A Go implementation of network path analysis tool that tests connectivity between source and destination addresses, enumerating address pair availability and latency can he found here [GETRAPR-GO]

 ```
 Add agreed upon code here